 The Cons of Working From A Rural Home

-However, that may not be the case as much as it used to as businesses in our small rural town are desperate for help and are paying higher wages today.
+However, that may not be the case as much as it used to be, as businesses in our small rural town are desperate for help and paying higher wages today.
 We see help-wanted signs everywhere in our rural area.

 Beware: The Worst States With Internet Service